simonswain/lancaster/README.md

 Lancaster is a dynamic reactive dataflow system

+It can be used as a node library, a REST/Websocket server, or via the included web gui that lets you visually create and connect nodes.

 You use Lancaster to construct topologies by adding, removing, and connecting together nodes.
 Each node has a fn (function) it applies to incoming messages and outputs the result.